Morning Start: The Best Breakfast in Melbourne CBD

 Maverick

 Meet Maverick, Little Collins Street’s sophisticated yet relaxed breakfast haunt, serving inventive twists on the classics.
 Eggs Benedict arrive with house-made pastrami and pickles; cured salmon is paired with a soft-boiled egg, beetroot relish, watercress and crisps; while hotcakes come warm from the pan, finished with honeycomb, blood orange and double cream.
-Stylish but unfussy, Maverick is where thoughtful flavours and polished plates turn an ordinary brunch into something memorable.
+Stylish but unfussy, Maverick is where thoughtful flavours and polished plates turn an ordinary brunch into something elevated.

 95 Little Collins Street, Melbourne